Aqcurate/lsb-steganography/README.md

     Notes: The cover image should be larger than the secret image.
            The mode defaults to the mode of the cover image.
+           CMYK LSB is not optimal.
+It is recommended to force CMYK to RGB.

 ##### Decoding:
     Usage: steglsb.py -d steg_img bits outfile